 MAKING A GIFT TO THE QUEENSLAND BLIND ASSOCIATION INC

 You can make a gift to the Queensland Blind Association Inc in the following ways or simply trust us to place your gift to its very best use

-- By leaving a proportion of the residue of your estate (i.e. the amount left after your specific and general bequests have been distributed).
+- By leaving a proportion of the residue of your estate (i.e. the amount left after your specific and general gifts have been distributed).

-- By leaving a particular sum of money or piece of property.
+- By leaving a particular sum of money or property or items of jewellery

 - By giving a piece of property to another beneficiary for their use during their life, with the remainder to go to the Queensland Blind Association Inc – for example, giving a spouse a life interest in the matrimonial home with the remainder to go to the Queensland Blind Association Inc which means that the house would become the property of the Queensland Blind Association Inc upon the death of the spouse.